ericdfournier/WOGRSS/README.md

 ### DETAILS

 - The discovery of one or more sites which are suitable for a given application can be accomplished through a cartographic modeling technique known as weighted overlay analysis.
 The application of this technique involves the  superposition of multiple spatially referenced data layers, each of which has been interpreted to represent some dimension of site suitability for the application in question.
-Specifically, the WOGRSS model uses the weighted overlay analysis technique to discover contiguous spatial regions which are suitable for the implementation of either surface spreading basins or subsurface injection wells to be used for the recharge of groundwater resources.
+The WOSS toolset provides a number of routines which enable the automated preprocessing of vector and raster GIS datasets into a consistent raster format for later use in another MATLAB based modeling workflow.